Skip to Content

 But for me, I prefer my deep-fried calamari to be breaded.

-It gives a slightly longer-lasting crunch to food like these squid rings, my fish goujons or indeed my chicken goujons.
+It gives a slightly longer-lasting crunch to food like these squid rings, my fish goujons, prawn katsu curry or indeed my chicken goujons.

-This recipe came about by accident when I realised that I had no flour for the squid rings I had planned to cook and it just kinda stuck!
+This recipe came about by accident when I realised that I didn't have enough flour for the squid rings I had planned to cook, and it just kinda stuck!

 They taste superb too, you can serve them as a starter or turn them into a light main course.